 - When you use Gmail, the connection is protected with HTTPS so if someone intercepted the data between you and Gmail, no one should be able to read your messages or password.
 However all your emails are stored on the servers unencrypted, meaning anyone with access to the email server can read your messages.
-Yes, Google can read your emails and, yes, uses the information in your emails to target ads to you within Gmail and elsewhere.
+Yes, Google can read your emails and, yes, it uses the information in your emails to target ads to you within Gmail and elsewhere.
 And there have been abuses where employees at Google were reading things they shouldn’t have been.

 There’s more to encryption than just HTTPS, but it’s a good start.

 3) I don’t use public Wi-Fi and I even have a VPN